-Low influenza activity was reported in Denton County for week 42.
-Denton County sentinel providers reported that there were 137 influenza tests performed during week 42, resulting in 0 positive influenza tests and 0 hospitalizations.
+Low influenza activity was reported in Denton County for week 16.
+Denton County sentinel providers reported that there were 372 influenza tests performed during week 16, resulting in 10 positive influenza tests (2 Flu A and 8 Flu B) and 1 hospitalizations.

-The proportion of deaths attributed to pneumonia, influenza, and COVID-19 (PIC) from the National Center for Health Statistics Mortality Surveillance System for week 42 was 7.6%, which is above the epidemic threshold of 5.8% for week 42.
+Seasonal influenza activity remains low nationally.
+The percentage of specimens testing positive in clinical labs for influenza in the US was 0.8% for week 16.
+The proportion of outpatient visits for ILI in the US in week 16 was 1.9%, which is below the national baseline of 2.5%.
+The proportion of deaths attributed to pneumonia, influenza, and COVID-19 (PIC) from the National Center for Health Statistics Mortality Surveillance System for week 16 was 7.5%, which is above the epidemic threshold of 6.8% for week 16.

 For more information on the similarities and differences between the symptoms, incubation period, and contagiousness of influenza and COVID-19, visit the CDC’s Flu and COVID-19 website.